daler/pybedtools/docs/source/topical-bam.rst

 From the command line, you would need to specify the `-abam` argument to do so.
 However, :mod:`pybedtools` auto-detects BAM files and passes the `abam` argument automatically for you.
-That means if you create a :class:`BamTool` out of a BAM file, like this:
+That means if you create a :class:`BedTool` out of a BAM file, like this:

 .. doctest::